GSiska/TakeHomeAssignment/README.md

 10. Please update path of your chromedriver in method createLocalDriver() in TakeHomeAssignmentTestRunning/src/test/java/Manager/WebDriverManager.java then re-run the login.feature.
 Chomedriver can be downloaded from https://chromedriver.chromium.org/downloads.
 11. The test should be successful! :))
 12. There are 3 feature files: login.feature (1 scenario), ShoppingCart.feature (3 scenarios) and ProceedTransaction.feature(1 scenario).
+13. You can also run TakeHomeAssignment/src/test/java/Runner/Run.feature to produce cucumber report.